Assessment Arrangements for National Literacy Units

 Practical AssistantPractical assistant

-ReaderLip reader
+ScribeHuman reader

 Scribe

-Can you use a Reader and Scribe in English and/or Gàidhlig?
+Can you use a reader and scribe in English and/or Gàidhlig?

 Yes, however this has to be your normal way of working and your centre has to have evidence of your need for this arrangement.
-You are not allowed to use a reader and scribe for the literacy component of the qualification.

-SQA Assessment Arrangements
+Qualifications Scotland Assessment Arrangements